edic-nus/EG2310/docs/MIssion Readme.md

 ### 2. THE MISSION
 The mission will consist of 3 phases, a start zone, a randomized maze zone and the Lift Lobby.
 The robot is to leave the start zone to enter the maze zone.
 In the maze zone, the robot is to map out the maze and find the exit of the maze.
 The robot will then enter the lift lobby.

 At the lift lobby, there are 2 lift doors.
 The robot is to make an HTTP call to a web server.
 The Webserver will then reply with a "Success" and the ID of the door that will open.
-The robot is allowed to make 2 calls before receiving an HTTP error and the server will respond with a “error”.
-The server will timeout for 120 seconds.
-Both doors will remain locked during the timeout.
+The lift door will remain open for 60 seconds.
+The server will not respond to HTTP calls during this 60 second.
+The robot can make another HTTP call after this 60 second to attempt to open a door.
+If a failure error is encountered, the robot can attempt to make another call until a "Success" is received.

+The door is a simple hinge door without any automatic actuation.
+The robot must push the door to open the door.

 Once the robot enters the lift, the robot is to find the target bucket and fire 5 ping pong balls into the bucket.
 The mission timing will end once the ping pong balls have been fired.